deepjavalibrary/djl-serving/serving/docs/lmi/user_guides/lmi_input_output_schema.md

 ### GenerationParameters

-The following parameters are available with every rolling batch backend (vLLM, lmi-dist, tensorrt-llm, hf-accelerate)
+The following parameters are available with every rolling batch backend (vLLM, tensorrt-llm, hf-accelerate)

 ```
 "parameters": {